fazeelzafar/Spotify-Skip-Prediction-using-Flask/README.md

-Spotify Skip Prediction using Flask
+Spotify Skip Prediction App made using Flask

 This was my final internship project.
 This app basically predicts whether or not a user will skip a song based on their usage data
 RandomForestClassifier was used to train the model that was deployed.